-- A. For 2019, the District approved nine (9) transfers.
-See Appendix B, Table 1 for a more detailed look at the transfers. - 1.
-Six transfers that the SPNRD Board approved dealt with industrial transfers.
-The transfers were for irrigation allocation to be used as an offset for a new industrial use.
-NeDNR approved two separate Industrial Transfer Notices for two of these transfers.
-The other four industrial transfers required no NeDNR permits/notices. - 2.
-Two transfers involved moving irrigation allocation between separate certified irrigated acre tracts as a farm management decision by the producer. - 3.
-One transfer involved moving around existing certified acres to allow for a new pivot to be installed.
-No expansion of acres occurred, just moving existing acres to new locations to make the operator more efficient.

-V. WELL CONSTRUCTION PERMITS

-A. Supplemental Ground Water Wells
+- A. For 2020, the District approved eight (8) transfers.
+See Appendix B for a more detailed look at the transfers. - 1.
+One transfer that the SPNRD Board approved dealt with an industrial transfer.
+The transfer was for irrigation allocation to be used as an offset for a new industrial use, washing sand and gravel for road construction.
+The industrial transfer did not require a NeDNR permit/notice. - 2.
+Seven transfers involved moving around existing certified acres to allow for new pivots to be installed.
+No expansion of acres occurred, just moving existing acres to new locations to make the operators more efficient. - V. WELL CONSTRUCTION PERMITS - A. Supplemental Ground Water Wells